huggingface/awesome-huggingface/awesome_collections.md

 <p align="center"><em>🎃 Note as part of [Hacktoberfest 2023](https://hacktoberfest.com/), we're looking for contributions to this page!
 If you have a collection you'd like to add, please submit a PR!
 See this issue for more context! #TODO add issue link 🎃</em></p>

-[Hugging Face Collections](https://huggingface.co/docs/hub/collections) provide a way of curating repositories from the Hub (Models, Datasets, Spaces and Papers) on a dedicated page.
+[Hugging Face Collections](https://huggingface.co/docs/hub/collections) provide a way of curating repositories from the Hub (models, datasets, Spaces and papers) on a dedicated page.
 This page collects some examples of awesome collections!

 ## Awesome Hand Curated Hugging Face Collections
 - [Historic Multilingual Language Models](https://huggingface.co/collections/stefan-it/%F0%9F%93%9A-historic-multilingual-language-models-64f9c4f8383bbd73dddd2240) a Collection of Historic Multilingual Language Models.